4lessandrodev/object_keys_to_camelcase/README.md

 import { objectKeysToCamelCase } from "keys-converter";
 ```

-The function `objectKeysToCamelCase` receives an object
+The function `objectKeysToCamelCase` receives an object.
-You can infer the return as argument so the result will be typed
+You can to infer the return type as argument so the result returned will have types

 <img src="./readme/result.png">